 Tokyo and Kyoto are easy to get between on the bullet train and well worth a visit.
 The Sky Tree is a must if only to see just how huge Tokyo really is with spectacular views in every direction.
 From ramen to sushi to katsu curry the food is varied and delightful coupled with Hokkaido's volcanic scenery carpeted in primeval forest, Japan won't fail to amaze.

-Why we love Japan
+Why we love ski holidays in Japan

 - Incredible amounts of snow, up to 18m annually and it's light, dry and fluffy.
 It'll snow almost every day in January.

 - Experience the culture and some fantastically tasty food along the way.

 - Onsens, hot thermal baths, are the perfect end to a days skiing.